Carpk/coffee_app/README.md

 ## Coffee App

 Coffee rating application, submit a brand and bean and rate it!
-Runs on Rails 4.0.4
+Runs on Rails 4.0.4.
+And is [deplyed on heroku](http://coffeerankings.herokuapp.com/).

 ### Getting Started